hirosystems/stacks-subnets/docs/getting-started.md

 ./target/release/stacks-node start --config=/var/devel/stacks-hyperchains/contrib/conf/stacks-l1-testnet.toml 2>&1 | tee -i /tmp/stacks-testnet-0426-1055.log
 ```

-Note: You can use an existing testnet chain state if you have one available.
+**_NOTE:_**

-I used `cp /root/stacks-node/` on one of the Hiro deployed xenon followers.
+You can use an existing testnet chain state if one is available.

-The first bootup did not work: I `CTRL-C`'d the execution, which triggered a panic,
+In this example, `cp /root/stacks-node/` was used on one of the Hiro deployed xenon followers.
+Although the first attempt
-but on the next start, the node booted fine.
+failed, a subsequent attempt caused the node to boot correctly.

-#### 3. Launch the contract
+### 3. Launch the contract

-Collect the contracts:
+Collect the contracts by using the command below:

 ```bash
 mkdir my-hyperchain/